humanloop/obsidian-thought-partner/README.md

 # Terms and policy

-Your requests and responses will go via Humanloop to OpenAI's API.
-See the OpenAI [terms](https://openai.com/api/policies/terms/) to understand how that data will gets used.
+Your requests and responses are logged by OpenAI (under your API key) and Humanloop (anonymously).
+You can read more about this in the [OpenAI terms of service](https://beta.openai.com/terms).